 The best images to enlarge are “vector”; however, many times a photograph is the desired image.
 If a photograph is chosen, then it’s important to work with a high-resolution image.
 One long-standing rule has been to have 1.5 MB/sq. ft. of original image size, but that rule isn’t hard and fast.
 Most sources agree that the image will need to be a minimum of 100 dpi when enlarged to its final size, with 300 dpi optimal for fine-art subjects and closer viewing.

 Subjects such as nature scenes, textures and abstract artwork are generally more visually acceptable at lower resolutions.
 Subjects such as human faces, logos, and photos of small subjects are less visually acceptable at lower resolutions.

 There are numerous image stock sites available and professional photographers with fantastic images.
 Scantech Graphics can work directly with your choice of image provider to ensure the highest quality mural is achieved.
-We provide full size printed proofs on the specified material to ensure image quality.
+We provide full scale printed proofs of critical sections on the specified material to ensure image quality.